jchunk-io/jchunk/README.md

 ## A Java Library for Text Chunking

-JChunk project is simple library that enables different types of text splitting strategies.
+JChunk project is simple library that enables different types of text splitting strategies, essential for RAG applications.
-This project begun thanks to Greg Kamradt's post [text splitting ideas](https://github.com/FullStackRetrieval-com/RetrievalTutorials/blob/main/tutorials/LevelsOfTextSplitting/5_Levels_Of_Text_Splitting.ipynb)

 ## ⚠️ WARNING - EARLY PHASE ⚠️